-Inaugurated back in 1992, the Premier League has always had a huge betting following and is now one of the most punted-on sporting competitions on the planet.
+Established back in 1992, the English Premier League has always had a huge betting following and is now one of the most punted-on sporting competitions on the planet.

-Only six teams have ever actually won the Premier League title in its history, with the likes of Manchester United, Chelsea, Arsenal and Manchester City always among the favourites.
+Only six teams have ever actually won the Premier League title in its 29-year history, with the likes of Manchester United, Chelsea, Arsenal and Manchester City always among the favourites due to the absence of a salary cap or any equalisation tool, which encourages those with the deepest pockets to buy their success.

 Best bookmakers for English Premier League betting

-Things I should know about the English Premier League before betting
+Things I should know about the EPL before betting

 Before you bet, it’s a good idea to know the rules of soccer.